aaakpinar/clab-pvlan/README.md

 The client interfaces are considered to be isolated so that they can only send/receive traffic from the uplink.

 <img src="https://github.com/aaakpinar/clab-pvlan/assets/17744051/37185631-b75f-48bd-81e6-8dde46e27638" width=60% height=60%>

+The clients can only reach to the gateway, 192.168.0.1.

 In/out mac-filters are applied for the isolation.